TechLancaster/community/README.md

 * Driven by community not commerce
 * Governed by rough consensus

-TechLancaster does not endorse any business, product, service, etc.  This allows us to remain neutral and focus on growing  the tech community in Lancaster.
+TechLancaster does not endorse any business, product, service, etc.  This allows us to remain neutral and focus on growing the tech community in Lancaster. *Note: the meetup is often sponsored by businesses that donate use of their space, equipment, etc. We acknowledge that it's impossible to remain entirely neutral in this situation, but rely on the community to call us out on anything that crosses the line.*